dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ### Server render mode

-Server render mode results in rendering a component on the server with user interactivity.
+Server render mode results in rendering a component on the server with interactivity over a SignalR connection.

 In the following example, the render mode is set to use the Blazor Server hosting model with `@attribute [RenderModeServer]`.
-Therefore, the component is rendered server-side with interactivity over a SignalR connection.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is re-rendered to update the message in the UI.

 `RenderMode2.razor`: